Part A: General application of the code

-CIMA's code of ethics is made up of five fundamental principles: integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour:
+CIMA's code of ethics is made up of five fundamental principles:

-- Integrity: being straightforward, honest and truthful in all professional and business relationships.
+- Integrity.
+Being straightforward, honest and truthful in all professional and business relationships.
 You should not be associated with any information that you believe contains a materially false or misleading statement, or which is misleading by omission.

-- Objectivity: not allowing bias, conflict of interest or the influence of other people to override your professional judgement.
+- Objectivity.
+Not allowing bias, conflict of interest or the influence of other people to override your professional judgement.

-- Professional competence and due care: an ongoing commitment to your level of professional knowledge and skill.
+- Professional competence and due care.
+An ongoing commitment to your level of professional knowledge and skill.
 Base this on current developments in practice, legislation and techniques.
 Those working under your authority must also have the appropriate training and supervision.

-- Confidentiality: You should not disclose professional information unless you have specific permission or a legal or professional duty to do so.
+- Confidentiality.
+You should not disclose professional information unless you have specific permission or a legal or professional duty to do so.

 The code identifies five categories of common threat to the five principles: